quanser/ACC-Competition-2025/Software_Guides/Development Guide.md

 This example will install pytransform3d and pyqtgraph everytime the container is started. **As you develop in the Development Container**, make sure you record any packages installed via `pip3` in the Docker file mentioned above.

 **IMPORTANT:** If you ever download the ACC_Resources.zip file and run the `setup_linux.py` file again, this will create a new ACC_Development folder and record a backup of your previous one.
 Make sure to copy any changes made to `Dockerfile.quanser` over to the new ACC_Development folder.

+## How to stop the RT Model

+When the Setup_Competition_Map.py file gets run (or any other base scenario file provided), a real-time application (RT Model) is deployed that communicates with the virtual QCar 2.
+This RT Model is what the QCar2 ROS nodes communicate with.
+It is important to gracefully stop this model once you are no longer using your current workspace.
+Run the following commands to stop the RT Model:

+1. Using the Quanser Virtual Environment Docker container, navigate to the following directory:

+    ```bash
+    cd /home/qcar2_scripts/python
+    ```

+2. To stop the RT Model run the following command:

+    ```bash
+    python3 qcar2_stop.py
+    ```